StudentRND/Policies/enforcement/README.md

 Policy Staff are responsible for maintaining this document.
 You should contact [policy@srnd.org](mailto:policy@srnd.org) with non-urgent questions or suggestions.

-# Rules Apply to All Staff

-No staff member is exempt from any rules or policies except as otherwise specified.

 # Reporting Enforcement

 All incidents MUST be reported before the end of the event, and SHOULD be reported as soon as possible after their conclusion.